 Yaquina Head Outstanding Natural Area

 Yaquina Head is in Newport, about a two-hour drive west of Salem.
 There are lots of rocky tidal pools that will give you a glimpse of the Oregon sea life.
+You probably want to bring a windbreaker, as this area is known for cool ocean breezes and intermittent rain.

 Cape Perpetua Scenic Area